 We’re big fans of WooCommerce at GoDaddy.
-That’s why our WordPress Ecommerce Hosting plans are powered by WooCommerce, including thousands of dollars worth of premium extensions.
+That’s why our ecommerce hosting plans are powered by WooCommerce, including thousands of dollars worth of premium extensions.

 But WooCommerce isn’t your only option.

 That’s the beautiful thing about WordPress.
 You have lots of options to choose from.
 The same goes for your hosting.
-You could build a WordPress site on our WordPress Hosting, Web Hosting Plus, cPanel Web Hosting, VPS Hosting or Dedicated Server plans.
+You could build a WordPress site on our WordPress Hosting, cPanel Web Hosting, or VPS Hosting plans.